Partner with a postgraduate researcher through a flexible, funded placement

 Placements

-A Research in Practice placement is a flexible, funded opportunity for a social science postgraduate researcher (PGR) to pause their PhD research and spend 3 months working with or within your organisation on a different, clearly defined project or research question based on the needs of the host organisation.
+A Research in Practice placement is a funded opportunity for a social science postgraduate researcher (PGR) to pause their PhD research and spend 3 months working with or within your organisation on a clearly defined project or research question based on the needs of the host organisation.

 Placements can be in-person, remote or hybrid, full time or part time, and can be co-designed with a PGR, or proposed by the host.